tlie03/secapi/README.md

 # secapi
 This module provides a set of functions that can be used to query company submissions from the sec.
-As well as some utility functions that can be used to get sec related information about companies.
+Furthermore it provides some utitlity functions that can be used to get sec related information about companies.

 ## Technical information